manoadamro/flapi/README.md

 ## JwtRule(...)

-Base class for all JWT rules.
+Base class for all JWT core.
 <br>
-Can be used to build custom rules
+Can be used to build custom core

 ```python